tisem-digital-marketing/2021-smwa/docs/about.md

 # About Us

-The course is run by 3 Advanced PhD Students in the Department of Economics and the team leader of the Deparment's IT engineering group.
+The course is run by 3 PhD Students in the Department of Economics and the team leader of the Deparment's IT engineering group.
 The current group designed the inaugural edition of the course in 2016.

 ### Lachlan Deer